Georges Head to Middle Head Loop

 Getting to Georges Head

-As this is a loop trail you can start at either end.
-I started at Georges Head.
-You can access Georges Head from Middle Head Rd which branches off Military Road.
+As this is a loop, you can start at either end.
+I started at Georges Head, accessed via Middle Head Rd off Military Road.

-If you’re driving in, look for the Headland Park sign at Suakin Drive and turn right.
-Follow the road to its end where you'll find the small Gunshot Alley car park near a boom gate.
-Park here in an untimed parking spot (do check signs) and take the short walk past the Gunners Barracks to the headland.
+If you’re driving, turn at the Headland Park sign on Suakin Drive and follow the road to the small Gunshot Alley car park near the boom gate (check signage for parking limits).
+From here, walk past Gunners Barracks to the headland.

-If you’re arriving by public transport, probably the easiest way to get here is to take the ferry from Circular Quay to Mosman Bay Wharf.
-From there catch the 111 bus that runs up Middle Head Rd.
-Get off the bus at Markham St and walk a block to the Headland Park entrance and follow the signs to Gunners Barracks down to the headland.
+If you’re arriving by public transport, take the ferry from Circular Quay to Mosman Bay Wharf.
+From there catch the 111 bus along Middle Head Rd.
+Leave the bus at Markham St and walk a block to the Headland Park entrance and follow the signs to Gunners Barracks and the headland.

 Georges Head Lookout to Middle Head–Gubbuh Gubbuh